corweet/bato_downloader/README.md

         ```bash
         python cli.py download "https://bato.to/series/143275/no-guard-wife" --range "1-10" -o "MangaDownloads"
         ```
+    *   **Convert to PDF:** Use the `--pdf` flag to convert downloaded chapters into a single PDF file.
+By default, original images are deleted after conversion.
+        ```bash
+        python cli.py download "https://bato.to/series/143275/no-guard-wife" --all --pdf -o "MangaDownloads"
+        ```
+    *   **Keep Images with PDF:** Use the `--keep-images` flag along with `--pdf` to retain the original image files after PDF conversion.
+        ```bash
+        python cli.py download "https://bato.to/series/143275/no-guard-wife" --all --pdf --keep-images -o "MangaDownloads"
+        ```
     *   **Specify output directory:** Use the `--output` or `-o` option to set the download directory.
 If not specified, chapters will be downloaded to the current working directory.

 *   **Launch GUI:**